benmarwick/onboarding-reproducible-compendia/policies.md

 In the unlikely scenario that a contributor of a compendium requests removal of their compendium from the suite, we will honour that request.

 ### Quality commitment

 DataONE strives to develop and promote high quality research.
 To ensure that your compendium meets our criteria, we review all of our submissions as part of the onboarding process, and even after acceptance will continue to chime in with improvements and bug fixes.

 Despite our best efforts to support contributed software, errors are the responsibility of individual maintainers.
-Buggy, unmaintained software may be removed from our suite at any time.
+Buggy, unmaintained software may be removed from our suite at any time by majority vote of the DataONE onboarding team of editors.

 ### Maintainer responsiveness

-If compendia maintainers do not respond in a timely manner to requests for fixes from us, we will remind the maintainer a number of times, but after 3 months (or shorter time frame, depending on how critical the fix is) we will make the changes ourselves.
+If compendia maintainers do not respond in a timely manner to requests for fixes from us, we will remind the maintainer a number of times, but after 3 months (or shorter time frame, depending on how critical the fix is) we may choose to make the changes ourselves or put the onboarding process on hold.

 We urge maintainers to make sure they are receiving GitHub notifications, as well as making sure emails from DataONE staff are not going to their